typings/typings/docs/external-modules.md

 }
 ```

-If you look closely at the code above, you'll see the original type definition has been imported and "wrapped" as an ambient external module called `'domready'` by Typings.
+If you look closely at the code above, you'll see the original type definition has been imported and "wrapped" as an global external module called `'domready'` by Typings.

 How did this come about?
 Well, this was the installation experience: